 The aim of the urban European beach experience, it seems, is to remove almost any element of the natural.
 If you can concrete it, do so.
 An urban shopping experience, at the beach is one element, through the creation of a food court on the beach, among other things.
 Removal of any risk is essential.
 Avoidance of quiet is a critical element.

 The louder, the more populated, the less natural and the more urban the better.
-Even better have motorised hang gliders pass over every ten minutes and, if humanly possible, offset the unpleasant natural hum of the ocean with regular passing jet skis.
+Even better have motorised hang gliders pass over every ten minutes.
+If humanly possible, offset the unpleasant natural hum of the ocean with regular passing jet skis.
 If they happen to mow down the occasional swimmer to provide some light entertainment so much the better.
 One less person with whom to fight over the beach lounges.

 The first impression does not lie because, while the beach is technically public, somehow private companies are allowed to control most of the beach and charge for entry.
 To ensure this, fences and security guards are employed.
-They are not employed to keep you and I safe from imminent terrorist threat, but to keep the food and drink franchisees safe from economic terrorists who might undermine their economic security by bringing bottled water or food onto the beach.
+They are not employed to keep you and I safe from imminent terrorist threat.
+Instead they are charged with keeping the food and drink franchisees safe from economic terrorists who might undermine their economic security by bringing bottled water or food onto the beach.

 This is partly because you have fried your feet on the white hot sand, having failed to bring any water tolerant footwear, and partly because fighting through the crowd to actually get at the water is more difficult and sweat inducing than being first at a bargain bin at a Boxing Day sale.